 Independent research on some aspect of New Testament studies not specifically treated in other courses.
 Credit is allowed proportionate to the amount of work but not to exceed four semester hours in any one subject of study.
 Limited to advanced students subject to consent of the professor.
+Offered on approval.

-Some elective courses in New Testament Literature and Exegesis open to Th.M. and S.T.M. students are also open to M.A.B.S. students who have a sufficient knowledge of New Testament Greek grammar and syntax.
+M.A.B.S.
+COURSES Some elective courses in New Testament Literature and Exegesis open to Th.M. and S.T.M. students are also open to M.A.B.S. students who have a sufficient knowledge of New Testament Greek grammar and syntax.
 Details are given in the Summer School catalog.